robertsglow/Sales-Performance-Analysis/README.md

 5. New Measures

 **Modelling**: The Dataset consists of  only a table.
 The Modeling that was done here was to create a Date table.
-I wanted my date column to be on a table so i could create several measuures using the Date table.
+I wanted my date column to be on a table so i could create several measures using the Date table.
 After creating the Date table, i modelled it together with the existing Sales table.
 Below is an image of what it looks like.

 ![](1_.png)

 **Problems Statement**

 1. This Analysis was carried out in order to know the country which recorded the highest Revenue, and to know the days when sales are at their peak.
-2. To know
+2. The Analysis was carried out to also confirm the products that has more sales in each of its category.

 **Visualization** : The visualization consists of 3 Pages
 - Overview Page
 - Revenue by Category,Product
 - Profit, Age range, Sub-category

+**Data Transformation Process**

+1. The first manipulation that was done here, was to group my Customers Ages into different Age brackets.
+A DAX measure was written for this.

+Age range = IF(sales[Customer Age]>=17&&sales[Customer Age]<=25,"under age",IF(sales[Customer Age]>=26&&sales[Customer Age]<=35,"middle age",IF(sales[Customer Age]>=36&&sales[Customer Age]<=45,"young adult",IF(sales[Customer Age]>=46&&sales[Customer Age]<=55,"senior age",IF(sales[Customer Age]>=56&&sales[Customer Age]<=69,"mature age","old age")))))

+2.The next transformation that was done was to immediately calculate the total Revenue made.
+A DAX meaure was written for this to be done.

+Total Revenue = sum(sales[Revenue])

+3. Weekend/Weekday Sales was analyzed to check the peiods that high sales were recorded.

+WEEKDAY/WEEKEND = IF('Date Table'[WEEK number] =6 || 'Date Table'[WEEK number] = 7, "weekend","weekday")

+##Ware house Analysis##